-This vessel is just the opposite: she heels over well in a good breeze, has a small and cramped cockpit in which it is not easy to move around, and has a diesel engine loud enough to make the cabin unusable when the engine is running.
+This vessel is just the opposite: she heels over well in a good breeze, has a small cockpit in which it is not easy to move around because of the wheel and pedestal, and has a diesel engine loud enough to make the cabin unusable when the engine is running.
 Definitely not your grandmother’s cruising yacht, Trillium is best suited to day sailing by one or two enthusiasts in strong winds.

 1971 Hughes 29, Trillium Specs and Inventory

 Purchased by current owner in 2009 and professionally re engineered in 2010 with new diesel engine, Vetus M2C3 (Mitsubishi), 12 hp, twin cylinder, and a number of other modifications including revision of the deck and cockpit drainage system.
 Engine was purchased from No Problem Inc, Kingston, and installed, along with drive shaft, flexible bull joint, stuffing box (with lubricator), cutless bearing and 3 blade propellor by Bolton Marine, Glenora.
 Engine, gearbox, water filter, stuffing box made very accessible by cockpit floor access hatch.
 25 litre plastic fuel tank with all new lines, and Racor primary fuel filter all installed then.

 For boat specs and history of Hughes boatbuilders, see http://danceonavolcano.ca/hughes.htm